 Treating Voice Problems

-Many laryngeal procedures can be done in the clinic under local anesthesia.
+Many laryngeal procedures can be performed in the clinic under local anesthesia.
 This allows patients to return quickly to their usual daily activities and lifestyle.
 Our interdisciplinary voice clinic approach optimizes patient care by facilitating an accurate diagnosis and developing a personalized treatment plan.
 Most of our new voice patients see a laryngologist and a speech-language pathologist in the same clinic visit.
 Treatments may include:

-- Clinic-based, minimally invasive laser procedures
+- Clinic-based, minimally invasive laser procedures.
+These remove lesions or resolve other conditions.

 Vocal Health Research